since 2014 We have led the effort to invest in diversity, inclusion and equality for our community.

 To serve the community.

-To promote a wider visibility of the LGBT community.
+To promote a wider visibility of the LGBTQ community.

-- To promote a wider acceptance of the LGBT community by setting a philanthropic example.
+To promote a wider acceptance of the LGBTQ community by setting a philanthropic example.

-A fully accepting and inclusive Pensacola that embraces the LGBT citizens and their contributions to the community.
+A fully accepting and inclusive Pensacola that embraces the LGBTQ citizens and their contributions to the community.

 Now, armed with a mission to award grants for significant charitable and economic initiatives that promote diversity, inclusion and equality; and inspired by the nursery rhyme, Monday's Child,—as well as the leadership of Pensacola Impact100—these ten friends formed the founding members of Sunday's Child.